mikekeith52/Police-shootings-insights_updated/README.md

 ![](https://github.com/mikekeith52/Police-shootings-insights_updated/blob/master/img/Log_ROC.png)

-Feature importance from the Random Forest model:
+Feature importance from the Random Forest model (in case the x-axis is cut off, this graph can be seen at the bottom of the predict_shootings.ipynb script):

 ![](https://github.com/mikekeith52/Police-shootings-insights_updated/blob/master/img/feature_importance.png)